stun4j/stun4j-guid/README.md

 To help Stun4J-Guid development you are encouraged to

 * For reporting bugs, provide suggestion/feedback, please open an [issue](https://github.com/stun4j/stun4j-guid/issues/new)
-* For contributing improvements or new features, please send in the pull request
+* For contributing improvements or new features, please send in the pull request and open an [issue](https://github.com/stun4j/stun4j-guid/issues/new) for discussion and progress tracking
 * Star :star2: the project

 ## License